microsoft/MixedReality-UXTools-Unreal/Docs/PressableButton.md

 ![MovingVisuals](Images/PressableButton/MovingVisuals.gif)

-Add a [`StaticMeshComponent`](https://docs.unrealengine.com/en-US/Engine/Components/StaticMesh/index.html) to the actor and set the visuals property of the `UxtPressableButtonComponent` to reference this new mesh.
+Add a [`StaticMeshComponent`](https://docs.unrealengine.com/en-US/Engine/Components/StaticMesh/index.html) (or any [`SceneComponent`](https://docs.unrealengine.com/en-US/API/Runtime/Engine/Components/USceneComponent/index.html)) to the actor and set the visuals property of the `UxtPressableButtonComponent` to reference this new mesh.
 Also ensure that the local positive x-axis of this mesh component points in the direction the button is expected to be pushed.
 Any component children of this mesh will move along with it as the button is pushed.

-It is important to note that the `UxtPressableButtonComponent` uses the mesh assigned to the visuals property to construct a `BoxComponent` that is used for poke and far interactions.
-The `UxtPressableButtonComponent` uses the mesh extents to create this box collider.
+It is important to note that the `UxtPressableButtonComponent` uses the component assigned to the visuals property to construct a `BoxComponent` that is used for poke and far interactions.
+The `UxtPressableButtonComponent` uses the the visuals property component bounds, and child bounds, to create this box collider.

 If the button is configured correctly, the button should now react to presses during play.
 As well as this, the button planes visualizations will be visible in editor while `UxtPressableButtonComponent` is selected.
 These planes represent some of the properties of the button.